-If you believe any of the exceptions apply to your case, we encourage you to contact a dog bite attorney in California.
-They will be able to determine the appropriate timeline for your case.
+If you believe any of the exceptions apply to your case, we encourage you to contact a dog bite attorney in Long Beach, CA. They will be able to determine the appropriate timeline for your case.

 Potential Damages Available in a Dog Bite Case

 For dog bites, there are three types of damages you may pursue: economic, non-economic, and punitive.
-While the role of each damage type varies, your California dog bite lawyer will help determine the full extent of your losses and which damages apply in your case.
+While the role of each damage type varies, your Long Beach dog bite lawyer will help determine the full extent of your losses and which damages apply in your case.

 Special or economic damages serve as the pillars of any dog bite case.
 These are any of the calculable losses you sustain due to your injuries, including but not limited to:

 - Hospital treatment fees;

 While not all of these losses may apply to your case, they often appear in dog bite claims.
 For example, during a dog bite incident you break your eyeglasses, the owner may be responsible for property damage in addition to your physical injuries.